cam-inc/viron/packages/website/docs/04-Advanced-Guides/authentication.md

 {
   "type": "email" | "oauth" | "oauthcallback" | "oidc" | "oidccallback" | "signout";
   "provider": string;
-  "operatioId": string; // Used to determine how to send a request.
+  "operationId": string; // Used to determine how to send a request.
+  "mode"?: 'navigate' | 'cors'; // Used to determine how to open the endpoint.
+Applicable only when the type is 'oauth' or 'oidc'.
   "defaultParametersValue"?: any;
   "defaultRequestBodyValue"?: any;
 }
 ```

+:::tip
+The recommended value for mode is generally `cors`.
+This ensures that cookies are issued with the Partitioned attribute, enabling secure authentication across different domains.

+However, this may not apply if you're self-hosting Viron and the endpoints are not cross-origin.

 ### `email`